 West Palm Beach Prisoners Rights Lawyer

 To be an inmate in the Florida criminal justice system, many of your individual rights as a citizen will be infringed upon and/or revoked entirely.
 Unfortunately, by committing an offense that attaches prison time, there will be certain liberties and freedoms that you, as an inmate, will lose.
 You lose the right to certain privacies, you are not able to walk freely outside of the prison, and the practice of your religion could be compromised.
-If you or a loved one have been arrested and are concerned about losing fundamental rights as an inmate, please contact West Palm Beach criminal defense attorney William Wallshein for a confidential consultation.
+If you or a loved one have been arrested and are concerned about losing fundamental rights as an inmate, please contact West Palm Beach prisoners rights attorney William Wallshein for a confidential consultation.

 Freedom of Religion in Prison